briansimiyuj/doctor-appointment-app/README.md

 My appointments page will show the user's appointments.
 It will have a list of appointments with the doctor's name, date, time, and location.
 The user will be able pay for the appointment and cancel it.

-  1. Create a My Appointments Page and mount it on Script component and provide a route for it
+  1. Create a My Appointments Page and mount it on Script component and provide a route for it.
+Wrap the route with BookingContextProvider
   2. Loop through the doctors array and create a card component and mount it on the My Appointments Page
     a.
 Create buttons to pay for the appointment and cancel it
     b.
 Create Appointment photo component and mount it on the card component